contains the active ingredient atorvastatin calcium

-Do not use Lorstat to treat any other conditions unless your doctor tells you to.
+Do not take LORSTAT to treat any other complaints unless your doctor tells you to.

 Things to be careful of

-Drinking large quantities of alcohol while taking Lorstat may increase your chance of getting liver problems.
+Drinking large quantities of alcohol may increase your chance of LORSTAT causing liver problems.

-drinking very large quantities of grapefruit juice (over 1.2 litres) each day increases the chance of Lorstat causing side
+drinking very large quantities of grapefruit juice (over 1 litre) each day increases the chance of LORSTAT causing side effects.

 Lifestyle measures that help reduce heart disease risk